 Liege Lord (1982-1989, 2000, 2012-present): a Power Metal band from Stamford, Connecticut, USA.

-iege Lord, featuring the original line-up of Andy Michaud (vocals), Tony Truglio (guitar), Pete McCarthy (guitar), Matt Vinci (bass) and Frank Cortese (drums) forged themselves a short but fine career representing classic 1980s American thrash/power metal styles, indeed, they reached cult status in the metal world with their three releases being cited as one of the pioneers of speed metal.
+eaturing the original line-up of Andy Michaud (vocals), Tony Truglio (guitar), Pete McCarthy (guitar), Matt Vinci (bass) and Frank Cortese (drums) forged themselves a short but fine career under the name Liege Lord representing classic 1980s American thrash/power metal styles, indeed, they reached cult status in the metal world with their three releases being cited as one of the pioneers of speed metal.

 Liege Lord formed in 1982 as a Judas Priest cover band under the original name Deceiver but received critical acclaim, after their name change, for their original material on their 1985 debut, Freedom's Rise.
 That record was originally recorded as a low budget production on the indie 'Azra' label before being picked up by French label 'Black Dragon', which served to help their cause overseas.
 That debut album was released in America by 'Ironworks' featuring non-existent marketing and a shabby black and white sleeve, but the European edition on 'Black Dragon' was another matter entirely and was helped greatly by major press interest in for their earlier demo tapes and shaped picture disc EP issued by 'Ironworks'.
 But in a bizarre twist, 'Black Dragon' dropped the band just prior to their second release because the label thought it was too "thrashy".